r3w0p/bobocep/docs/phenomena.rst

    exists).
 Once it has finished execution, whether successful or not, an **action event** is produced and sent to the Receiver.

-If a run needs to end before reaching the final state (e.g. because of a contiguity requirement or satisfied haltcondition), then it enters a **halted** state and is removed from the list of active runs.
+If a run needs to end before reaching the final state (e.g., because of a contiguity requirement or satisfied haltcondition), then it enters a **halted** state and is removed from the list of active runs.